Bill-Gray/PDCursesMod/x11new/README.md

 Usage
 -----

-When compiling your application, you need to include the `\<curses.h\>` that comes with PDCursesMod.
-You also need to link your code with libXCurses.
-You will need to link with the following libraries:
+When compiling your application, you need to include the `<curses.h>` that comes with PDCursesMod.
+You also need to link your code with this library,  of course,  and to the following libraries:

    `-lX11 -lpthread`